Active Category Design

 Mike Bruno

 Alternative Uses is where I put all of it to work for founders.
-I started it on a simple conviction: category design shouldn't be locked in a boardroom or priced like a secret.
+I started the company on a simple conviction: category design shouldn't be locked in a boardroom or priced like a secret.
 Any founder ambitious enough to start a company can do this with the right tools and discipline.

 So I give the tools away, and I help the founders who want a partner when the stakes are high.